Ross Perlin: Career

 As part of his linguistics PhD, Perlin studied and published a dictionary for Trung, a language spoken in the eastern Himalayas.
 Perlin researched the languages of the Pamir region of Tajikistan for National Geographic.

-By 2012, Perlin was working with the as an assistant director for Endangered Language Alliance and as the leader of the organization's Jewish languages project.
+By 2012, Perlin was working with as an assistant director for the Endangered Language Alliance and as the leader of the organization's Jewish languages project.

 He is a lecturer in the Department of Slavic Languages at Columbia University.

 Writing

+During his PhD, Perlin published Intern Nation, an expose about the inequality of unpaid internships, in 2011.

 Perlin contributed to the English translation of Bullets and Opium: Real-Life Stories of China After the Tiananmen Square Massacre (2020) by Liao Yiwu and Chen Guangcheng's The Barefoot Lawyer (2015).

 In 2024, Perlin published Language City, an exploration of the least-known languages in New York City.
 In this, he places a focus on trauma as the source for linguistic diversity in New York, especially that of immigrants fleeing persecution, violence, and famine.
 An excerpt from the book was published in The Atlantic, highlighting the likelihood that many endangered languages will die out in the near future.
 He wrote, "Threats to immigration and immigrant lives, language loss in the homelands, and the gentrification of cities appear to be accelerating the cycle.

 Some journalists have speculated that a New York Times article highlighting Perlin's work may have inspired an anti-immigrant comment by President Donald Trump.